Buda Castle: Palatinal Crypt

 The Palatinal Crypt (Nádori kripta) was under the former palace chapel and is the only surviving room of the whole Royal Castle.
 The underground crypt was first used as a burial place between 1770 and 1777.
 In August 1820, Elisabeth Karoline, Palatine Joseph's infant daughter was buried in the crypt.
 Seventeen years later, the Palatine's 13-year-old son Alexander Leopold followed.
 Palatine Joseph decided to convert the crypt into a family mausoleum and commissioned Franz Hüppmann with the task.
 The work was finished in 1838, and other members of the Palatine's family were reburied here.
 Palatine Joseph himself was interred on 13 January 1847.
 The crypt was continuously used by the Hungarian branch of the Habsburg family.
 It was repeatedly restored and enriched with new works of art, frescoes, statues and ornate stone sarcophagi, made by renowned artists of the 19th century.
-The last member of the family buried there was Archduchess Klotild in 1927.
+The last member of the family buried there was Archduchess Clotilde in 1927.
 The crypt survived the war unscathed and was spared during the post-war reconstruction.

 The crypt was looted in 1966 and 1973 (during the construction works), when some corpses were thrown out of the sarcophagi by the thieves.
 The human remains were later identified and reburied.
 The crypt was restored in 1985–1987.
 Since then the Palatinal Crypt is part of the exhibition of the Hungarian National Gallery.